עברית | English |

 Back to School at Or Menachem

-Chabad Youth Volunteers
+Chai Youth Volunteers

-Agudat Chabad runs a weekly volunteer network of teens.
+Chai runs a weekly volunteer network of teens.
 They visit old age homes, the children's class in the Barzilai hospital and special needs children as part of the Friendship Circle.

 Pictured are students from the Or Chaya High School in the children's ward.

-Fun Day for Students Of Chabad Schools
+Fun Day for Students Of Chai Schools

 Students and their families were invited to take a break from the war and spend a day in Kfar Chabad.
 The turnout was much greater than expected.
 The children and their parents were happy to be in the fresh air without fear of falling rockets.
 A few little children asked the organizers "Are you sure there are no rockets and we can play outside?"